 Foot Biomechanics & Gait Analysis

-Foot biomechanics and gait analysis explained.
 You wouldn't build a house without getting the foundations right and it is the same with foot biomechanics and sports injuries.
-If your foot biomechanics are not right, this can lead to many other injuries.
-Not just of the foot, but lower leg, knee, hip and back.
-We explain over supination, what is overpronation?
-What is 'flat feet' and how they increase the risk of injury.
+If your foot biomechanics are not right, this can lead to many other injuries including lower leg, knee, hip and back.
+We explain over supination, overpronation, flat feet, gait analysis and more.

 Overpronation of the foot is not an injury itself but if you overpronate then you may be more susceptible to a number of sports injuries.
 It is often